int128/parallel-test-action/README.md

 ### RSpec

-Here is an example workflow for RSpec.
+Here is an example workflow to run RSpec in parallel.

 ```yaml
 jobs: